UMWRG/HydraPlatform/doc/HydraDB/index.rst

  * network_id: The network to which this scenario applies
  * scenario_name: The name of this scenario
  * scenario_description: Non-mandatory description
+ * scenario_layout: Used to store layout information for the UI
+ * start_time: Scenario start time (required for some models)
+ * end_time: Scenario end time
+ * time_step: Scenario time step
+ * locked: Flag to indicate whether the scenario is editable
  * status: A character, which can be A (active) or X (deleted)
  * cr_date: Creation date